d4xyjen/jedi/README.md

-# jedi
+# Overview
 Open-source, high performance .NET game services for Fiesta Online.
+Built using modern architecture and practices, Jedi offers players a refreshed and revamped gameplay experience, while also improving on the core aspects of the game.

-### Copyright notice for new files
+## Copyright notice for new files
 We prefer all new files created in the Jedi codebase to begin with the following copyright notice:
 ```
 // <copyright file="Program.cs" company="Jedi Developers">